Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Introduction

-To this end, we transfer the techniques from \textcite{fletcher_global_2002} to the multi-objective case with inexact derivatives.
-In the single-objective case, \textcite{ferreira_global_2017} provide strong convergence results for inexact objectives and objective derivatives with similar model accuracy requirements to our case. \textcite{walther2016} have also modified the filter trust-region algorithm and the composite step framework to handle inexact derivatives of both the objective and constraint functions.
-But in~\cite{walther2016} the derivatives (approximated via automatic differentiation) can eventually become exact, in contrast to our setting, which is why --without constraint qualifications-- we can only prove convergence to a \emph{quasi-stationary} point, similar to~\cite{echebest_inexact_2017}. \textcite{echebest_inexact_2017} and \textcite{garreis_inexact_2019} also use fully linear surrogate models satisfying the same error bounds as assumed in this article within single-objective filter algorithms.
-In~\cite{echebest_inexact_2017} convergence to KKT-points is proven under constraint qualifications. \textcite{garreis_inexact_2019} do not need constraint qualifications but an additional assumption (eq.
+To this end, we transfer the techniques from \cite{fletcher_global_2002} to the multi-objective case with inexact derivatives.
+Inexact derivative have already been handled in single-objective optimization in a similar manner: For example, the authors of~\cite{ferreira_global_2017} provide strong convergence results for inexact objectives and objective derivatives with similar model accuracy requirements to our case.
+We will also discuss the single-objective algorithm presented in~\cite{eason_trust_2016}, as it is also based on fully linear models and employs a special kind of criticality check.
+Our work, however, is more along the lines of~\cite{walther2016}, where the filter trust-region algorithm and the composite step framework are likewise modified to handle inexact derivatives of both the objective and constraint functions.
+But in~\cite{walther2016} the derivatives (approximated via automatic differentiation) can eventually become exact, in contrast to our setting, which is why --without constraint qualifications-- we can only prove convergence to a \emph{quasi-stationary} point, similar to~\cite{echebest_inexact_2017}.
+The algorithms in \cite{echebest_inexact_2017} and \cite{garreis_inexact_2019} also use fully linear surrogate models satisfying the same error bounds as assumed in this article within single-objective filter algorithms.
+In~\cite{echebest_inexact_2017}, convergence to KKT-points is proven under constraint qualifications.
+We will see, that our result also requires similar constraint qualifications.
+Such qualifications are not needed in \cite{garreis_inexact_2019}, but an additional assumption (eq.
 (3.10)) on the model accuracy is made to show convergence to critical points.
-The additional assumption is justified by domain-specific surrogates, which is not the case for us.
+In their case, the additional assumption is justified by domain-specific surrogates.

+In next section, we will state the relevant optimality conditions for the multi-objective case.
+Afterwards, the main building blocks of our algorithm are described in~\cref{sec:trm_ideas}.
+The algorithm itself is given in~\cref{section:algorithm} and convergence is shown in~\cref{sec:quasi_convergence,section:kkt_convergence}.
+Finally, two numerical examples are discussed in~\cref{sec:examples} with a brief discussion in~\cref{sec:conclusion}.